Chicken Milanese

 What is the difference between chicken cutlet and chicken Milanese?

-A chicken cutlet is basically a chicken breast that has been sliced horizontally to make two thinner pieces.
-Chicken Milanese is usually made with flattened chicken breasts, though you could swap them for chicken cutlets and double up the serving.
+A chicken cutlet is a chicken breast sliced horizontally to make two thinner pieces.
+Chicken Milanese is usually made with flattened chicken breasts, though you could swap them for chicken cutlets and double the serving.

 Can I bake the chicken?